6A7573743469736162656C/Ethereal_Reverie/SECURITY.md

 - Layout issues or poor performance
 - Any other unintended behavior

-Just send an email to: doctorinternet@icloud.com with a short description.
+Just send an email to: admin@etherealreverie.es with a short description.

 ---